OB-lab/James_et_al._2021-MBE/README.md

 Every section is introduced by a comment line starting with the characters ```//```.
 The name of the *template* file must be the root name of the SFS file plus the extention *.tpl*.
 For instance, the corresponding *template* file name of *D00_H00_jointMAFpop1_0.obs* SFS should be *D00_H00.tpl*.

 For the Dune-Headland pairs, we considered seven demographic models ranging from no migration, free migration, and migration after secondary contact.
 Sample template files for the *D00-H00* pair are in the directory ```TemplateFiles/Pair```.
 Beware file names were modified to distinguish among models here.
-They assume Dune population comes first in the SFS file.
+They assume the Dune population comes first in the SFS file.

   + Model 1: No migration.
   + Model 2: Bidirectional migration.